ouoholly/mybookmark/README.md

 + data.js
 + index.html

-Here is a [Google spreedsheet template](https://docs.google.com/spreadsheets/d/1WElB2aS-R9EYkt5lGlSHj_GlMioOhuuvOTWZwVj6gs8/) for your ease of use.
+Here is a [Google spreedsheet template](https://bit.ly/mybookmark-spreadsheet-template) for your ease of use.

 1. Make a copy of the template to your Google Drive (`File` > `Make a Copy`).

+2. Publish your spreadsheet to the web (`File` > `Publish to the web`).

-2. Copy your spreadsheet id to the `sheetid` variable in `data.js`.
+3. Copy your spreadsheet id to the `sheetid` variable in `data.js`.
 ![How to use Google spreadsheet template](preview/template.png)

-3. Now, you would see the content of the webpage is displayed the same as your spreadsheet content.
+4. Now, you would see the content of the webpage is displayed the same as your spreadsheet content.
 You may now work on your spreadsheet, enriching your content!

 ## Spreadsheet
 There are 7 columns in the spreadsheet.
 Please do not make any changes in the header (row 1), otherwise, data will not be able to display successfully in your webpage.